JGCRI/hector/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project leads, Kalyn Dorheim and/or Ben Bond-Lamberty.
 All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+Community leaders are obligated to respect the privacy and security of the reporter of any incident.

+This code of conduct, including the consequences laid out below, applies equally to the community leaders, of course.
+Any temporary or permanent ban will result in the person in question being removed from the leadership.

 ## Enforcement Guidelines